Full Subgame-Perfect Implementation of Optimal Risk Sharing on an Infinite Menu: Abstract

 \section{Abstract}

-Can a welfare-maximising risk-sharing rule be implemented in a large, decentralised community?
-We revisit the price-and-choose (P\&C) mechanism of Echenique and N\'u\~nez (2025), in which players post price schedules sequentially and the last mover selects an allocation.
-P\&C implements every Pareto-optimal allocation when the choice set is finite, but realistic risk-sharing problems involve an infinite continuum of feasible allocations.
+Can a welfare-maximizing risk-sharing rule be implemented in a decentralized community?
+We extend the price-and-choose (P\&C) mechanism of Echenique and N\'u\~nez (2025), in which players sequentially post price schedules and the last mover selects an allocation, from finite choice sets to an infinite risk-sharing menu.
+Each allocation is modeled as a bounded random vector that redistributes an aggregate loss \(X=\sum_i X_i\), and the menu is weak$^\ast$ compact.
+In subgame-perfect equilibrium, the extended mechanism fully implements the set of allocations that maximize aggregate monetary utility over the admissible menu.

-We extend P\&C to infinite menus by modelling each allocation as a bounded random vector that redistributes an aggregate loss $X=\sum_i X_i$.
-We prove that the extended mechanism still implements the allocation that maximises aggregate (monetary) utility, even when players entertain heterogeneous credal sets of finitely additive probabilities (charges) dominated by a reference probability $\mathbb{P}$.
-Our credal sets are weak$^{\ast}$-compact and are restricted so that utility functionals are uniformly Lipschitz on the feasible set.

-Finally, we pair P\&C with the first-mover auction of Echenique and N\'u\~nez (2025), adapted to our infinite-menu, multiple-prior environment.
-Under complete information about players' credal sets, the auction equalises the surplus among participants.
-The result is a decentralised, enforcement-free procedure that achieves both optimal and fair risk sharing under heterogeneous priors.
+The result remains valid when players hold heterogeneous weak$^\ast$-compact credal sets of finitely additive probabilities, or charges, dominated by a reference probability, provided that the induced max--min monetary utilities are uniformly Lipschitz on the menu.
+We also adapt their first-mover auction to this infinite-menu, multiple-prior environment.
+Under complete information about all payoff-relevant primitives, the auction admits a symmetric equilibrium that equalizes ex-ante surplus.
+The resulting procedure therefore achieves optimal and fair risk sharing under heterogeneous priors without trusted third-party enforcement once participants commit to it.

 {\bf Key words}: Risk sharing, implementation, subgame-perfect Nash equilibrium, Pareto optimality, heterogeneous priors\\